cosmofur/EX716/README.md

 -c       Will output as a new file named 'filename'.o a 'pre-compiled' object version of the current source file.
 There
          is no runtime performance benefit to this 'compilation' but the output will be just spaces and hex digits so it might compress better and certainly would hide the program logic for 'security though obscurity' type distribution.
-Also object formated input files 'Might' load a bit faster, as the file loader has less to do.
+Also object formatted input files 'Might' load a bit faster, as the file loader has less to do.

 -d       Enable the raw debug mode.
 This is full debug output, including a detailed expansion of the read in source file
          Macros, a Hex Dump of memory and a step by step disassemble of the running code.